 Are you comfortable arranging your airport transfers, or would you prefer to have them handled by the tour company?
 When it comes to intercity travel, are you fine with long bus rides and overnight trains, or do you prefer flights?

 Airport transfers can be a stressful component of travel, especially in countries with an unregulated taxi industry, no rideshare services, or limited public transportation.
 When searching for tour companies, I have noticed three things when it comes to airport transfers: 1) none provided, 2) provided on specific dates and times before a tour, and 3) provided and arranged according to a traveler’s flight schedule.
 If airport transfers are a must, always opt for option 3, a company that arranges transfers according to your schedule!
-Picking option 2 may leave you without a transfer if there are flight delays.
+Choosing option 2 may leave you without a transfer if your flight is delayed.

-If your tour does not include an airport transfer, contact the tour hotel(s) as they may be able to arrange a private transfer.
-My tour hotels in Prague, Budapest, Munich, and Vienna all offered transfer services to and from the airport.
+If your tour does not include an airport transfer, contact the tour hotel(s) to see if they can arrange a private transfer.
+Many of my hotels in Europe offered airport transfers for an additional fee.

 When it comes to transportation, intercity travel is a significant factor to consider, and for me, it can be a deal-breaker when selecting a tour company.
-When distances are significant between cities, some companies opt to use domestic flights between locations rather than have participants endure a long bus or train ride.
+When distances between cities are significant, some companies opt to use domestic flights rather than have participants endure long bus or train rides.
 Tours with internal flights may be slightly more expensive, but it is a worthwhile investment.
 Who wants to spend limited vacation time stuck in a bus for hours?

 Itineraries

-Would you like the opportunity to have free time to explore on your own, or would you prefer to have your whole day planned by the tour company?
+Would you like the opportunity to have free time to explore on your own, or would you prefer to have your entire day planned by the tour company?
+For tour companies offering day trips, would you prefer to visit multiple sites and see only the highlights, or would you prefer a more immersive experience?

 Some tour companies offer the best of both worlds: free time and optional activities scheduled during said free time.
-Optional activities are great for those who prefer to leave the planning and navigating to someone else.
-Note that optional activities are usually an additional cost, and it can get expensive if you sign up for multiple while on a tour.
+Optional activities are great for those who prefer to leave the planning to someone else, but note that they usually incur an additional cost and can add up quickly if you sign up for multiple during a tour.

 Meals